Psalm 5: Themes

-Psalm 5 is within the genre of the morning prayer, because the morning was very important in the religions of the ancient Near East.
-Hence verse 4:
+Psalm 5 falls within the genre of morning prayer because the morning was very important in the religions of the ancient Near East.
+Hence, verse 4:

 In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly.

-The Psalm opens as a lament, continues with praise, and requests that God punish evildoers.
+The psalm opens as a lament, continues with praise, and requests that God punish evildoers.
 The psalmist describes the throat of the wicked as an open sepulcher.
-The Psalmist ends (verse 12 or 13) with a blessing extended to all those who trust in God.
+The psalmist ends (verse 12 or 13) with a blessing extended to all those who trust in God.

 Interpretation

-The correct translation of the word Hebrew word הַנְּחִילֹ֗ות (in the superscription or verse 1) is unclear; the NRSV and the Luther Bible give it as "for flute".
+An accurate translation of the Biblical Hebrew word הַנְּחִילֹ֗ות (in the superscription or verse 1) is elusive; the Christian New Revised Standard Version and the Luther Bible give it as "for flute".

-The Septuagint, Vulgate and some Arabic translations attribute נחל from "inherit" meaning "per ea quae haereditatem consequitur"(vulgate) and κληρονομος (Septuagint).
+The Septuagint, Vulgate and some Arabic translations attribute נחל from "inherit" meaning "per ea quae haereditatem consequitur" (Vulgate) and κληρονομος (Septuagint).
 Accordingly, it would be translated into English as "in favor of those who receive the inheritance".
-Therefore Augustine, Cassiodorus and others interpreted it as "those heirs of God".
+Therefore Augustine of Hippo, Cassiodorus and others interpreted it as "those heirs of God".

-A thoroughly Christological interpretation can be found in Martin Luther's work, who finds the third verse revealing that the humanization of man happens through the incarnation of Jesus Christ.
+A thoroughly Christological interpretation can be found in Martin Luther's work, in which he finds the third verse revealing that the humanization of humankind occurs through the incarnation of Jesus.

-Gerhard Ebeling sees in the Psalm both as complaining (verse 10) and also at the same time as exultation and rejoicing (verse 12).
+Gerhard Ebeling sees in the psalm both as complaining (verse 10) and also at the same time as exultation and rejoicing (verse 12).

 Context

 Psalm 5 uses musical instruments, flutes.
-Psalm 4 is the first Psalm using a musical instrument, strings or "stringed instruments".
+Psalm 4 is the first psalm using a musical instrument, strings or "stringed instruments".

 A new theme is introduced, the name of God, in verse 11:

 But let all who take refuge in you rejoice; let them ever sing for joy, and spread your protection over them, that those who love your name may exult in you.

-This is the first of five psalms (Psalms 5 - 9) all speaking of "the name of God", with nine verses speaking to various aspects, namely Ps 5:11, Ps 6:5, Ps 7:17, Ps 8:1, Ps 8:9, Ps 9:2, Ps 9:5 and Ps 9:10.
+This is the first of five psalms (Psalms 5–9) all speaking of "the name of God", with nine verses speaking to various aspects, namely Psalm 5:11, Psalm 6:5, Psalm 7:17, Psalm 8:1, Psalm 8:9, Psalm 9:2, Psalm 9:5, and Psalm 9:10.
 Various types of flow in the Book of Psalms are explored by various authors such as O. Palmer Robertson.